winnipegcompsci/tt2.enigmait.ca/README.md

 -------------------------------------------------------------------------------
 Database:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 -------------------------------------------------------------------------------
-    Import tt2.sql to TT2 db on Whiskey
+    Run Integration Script
+	Rebake All Views.

 -------------------------------------------------------------------------------
 Functionality::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 -------------------------------------------------------------------------------
     Adding Item to Inventory
-        Adds Details from Vendors Table to WTCR Products Table (SKU Lookup on SKU Map)
+       Adds Details from Vendors Table (Product Map) to WTCR Products Table (SKU Lookup on SKU Map)

         IF HAS WTCR-SKU IN MAP => USE IT
         ELSE =?
 Generate New WTCR SKU

     Fetching from Longtech          (Ajax Progressor)
-	Fetching from ASI               (Ajax Progressor)
+	Fetching from Longtech			(Cron Call - No Interface) Fetching from ASI               (Ajax Progressor)
-	Manually add AllWay Products    (Add Form that does Lookup against Map)
+	Fetching from ASI 				(Cron Call - No Interface) Manually add AllWay Products    (Add Form that does Lookup against Map)

     Receive Products (WTCR Product => Inventory)